aindaco1/dust-wave-new/src/posts/earworm.md

   - released
 ---

 _Earworm_ is a horror short created for submission to the [2024 Albuquerque 48 Hour Film Project](https://www.48hourfilm.com/albuquerque) contest.
-We attempted to stick to [Dogme 95](https://en.wikipedia.org/wiki/Dogme_95#Goals_and_rules) rules as best as we could (many sins commmitted though).
+We attempted to stick to [Dogme 95](https://en.wikipedia.org/wiki/Dogme_95#Goals_and_rules) rules as best as we could (many sins committed though).
 Shot at MOOD Studios in Albuquerque, New Mexico.
 </br>
 </br>